 You’ve been living in Brooklyn for a while now, but your parents still tell their friends that you’re “saving up to move to the big city.”
 Well, now you graduated and that means you’re officially an adult - an adult who chooses to live in Brooklyn.
 Take your family to Lilia for dinner and they’ll (maybe) finally understand that this borough is impressive too.
 This is a big, beautiful, grown-up restaurant serving some of our favorite modern Italian food in the entire city.

-Your sister just finished the book and won’t stop talking about how much “she never knew about the restaurant industry.”
-Blow her mind and take her to the restaurant the book was based on (which, thankfully, is much better than the book).
 Union Square Cafe basically invented “casual fine dining,” which means it feels fancy without being stuffy - you can eat a squab, or you can eat a burger.
 This is the new location of the restaurant, and it’s great.
-And just like in Sweetbitter, the service is perfect - so if your dad complains if his water glass is ever empty or your mom wants every menu item explained in full detail, take them to Union Square Cafe and have the extremely skilled waitstaff deal with them instead of you.
+And the service is perfect, so if your dad complains if his water glass is ever empty or your mom wants every menu item explained in full detail, take them to Union Square Cafe and have the extremely skilled waitstaff deal with them instead of you.

 Maybe your 12-year-old cousin’s Instagram account Foodie4Lyfe (somehow) has 10k followers.
 Or maybe your parents are really into “experimenting with tahini right now.”
 Someone has decided they’re a Foodie, and they want everyone to know about it.
 (And you’re not a foodie, but you like food and want to eat all of it.)
-So plan your big dinner at Olmsted, start with a cocktail out in the back garden, and when you sit down in the restaurant order things like a crepe made out of carrots and sushi made out of fruit (and raw fish) and chawanmushi.
-The Foodies will be psyched, and so will you.
+So plan your dinner at Olmsted, start with a cocktail out in the back garden, and when you sit down in the restaurant order things like a crepe made out of carrots and sushi made out of fruit (and raw fish) and chawanmushi.

 Your parents, siblings, and cousins are coming all the way to NYC to watch you wear a cap and gown and walk across a stage - and also see two Broadway shows, tour Rockefeller Center, go to Ellis Island, and visit at least the Met, Whitney, and Guggenheim (at least).
 Something tells you you’re all going to be just a little bit tired.
 Do your future self a favor and book a table reservation at Rubirosa, where you’ll all pizza and pasta and arancini and everyone will feel like you’ve taken them to an authentic NYC Italian gem.
 Because you have.